You can add backends to your application in a configuration file called

 1if unspecified.
 The instance number is also referred to as the

-Each instance can handle a single request at a time.
+appengine-web.xml.
+You can also configure the maximum number of concurrent requests.
+This feature is experimental.
 Backends have pending queues; requests to a busy instance retry for 10 seconds before aborting.

-failfastoption disables pending queues, so that an instance that is busy returns an HTTP 503 error immediately when it receives a new request.
+fail-fastoption is experimental.
+It disables queues, so that an instance that is busy returns an HTTP 503 error immediately when it receives a new request.
 You can achieve this same behavior by adding an

 X-AppEngine-FailFastheader to requests, and the header is not experimental.